samugd17/proyecto-ets/doc/entity-relationship-diagram.md

 This document outlines how the entities and objects from __TableStars__ are related between them inside the system.

 ### Description
+  This diagram shows a simplified vision of how __TableStars__ will work and how their entities will be related.
 ### Entity-Relationship Diagram

  <div align="center">